GameStop and Short Squeeze

 Short interest as a percent of Float or Shares Outstanding

-Now that we understand short-squeeze and margin call.
-Let's review the concept of short interest as a percentage of total shares outstanding and short interest as a Float percentage.
-Ongoing GME saga is often associated with these metrics.
+Now that we understand the short squeeze and margin calls, let's review short interest as a percentage of total shares outstanding and as a percentage of float.
+These metrics were closely watched during the GME saga.

-Shares outstanding=Shares issued – treasury stock (i.e., shares the company repurchased).
+Shares outstanding = Shares issued minus treasury stock (shares the company has repurchased).

-Short interest as % of Shares Outstanding is the ratio of the number of shorted shares to shares outstanding
+Short interest as a percentage of shares outstanding is the ratio of shorted shares to total shares outstanding.

 Short interest % of free shares outstanding